Billy Bob Faulkingham: Bruce Poliquin advertisement

 Faulkingham appeared in a television advertisement for former Republican congressman Bruce Poliquin's 2022 campaign to regain his former seat, in which he criticized incumbent Democrat Jared Golden.
 In the advertisement, he was not named or identified as a Republican state legislator seeking reelection, which became the subject of criticism.
 Poliquin's campaign said doing so was necessary to comply with Maine campaign finance laws with regard to Faulkingham's campaign.

 Personal life

 Faulkingham is a resident of Winter Harbor, Maine.
 He is married to Carrie Faulkingham, and the couple have three children.

 In 2003, Faulkingham pleaded guilty to criminal mischief and disorderly conduct after throwing a bucket of human feces at other people.
 He was found guilty of driving under the influence in 2008.

-On September 15, 2023, Faulkingham's lobster boat capsized due to high seas ahead of Hurricane Lee, which would make landfall in nearby Nova Scotia the next day.
+On September 15, 2023, Faulkingham's lobster boat capsized due to high seas ahead of Hurricane Lee, which made landfall in nearby Nova Scotia the next day.
 He and one other person were rescued by other lobster boats.